 FRAUD RESOURCE CENTER

-Wherever their apparent source, the messages feign urgency (act now or you’ll risk arrest/have your account frozen/miss out on this special offer).
-You’ll be asked to quickly provide or “confirm” key pieces of personal information, or be directed to click on a link, which might launch malware that harvests data from your computer or ransomware that takes over the machine and locks you out.
+Wherever their apparent source, phishing messages feign urgency (act now or you’ll risk arrest/have your account frozen/miss out on this special offer).
+You’ll be asked to quickly provide or “confirm” key pieces of personal or business information or be directed to click on a link, which might launch malware that harvests data from your computer or ransomware that takes over the machine and locks you out.